yourhead/StacksAPI/plist/templates.md

 > Note: For improved performance disable external CSS links in Edit Mode.

 ##### CSS Page Scope
-Page scope CSS templates will be added to the pages CSS file and will preceed the each scoped CSS.
+Page scope CSS templates will be added to the pages CSS file and will precede the each scoped CSS.
 This allows you to define the base styes once for all stack instances in the page scope and override the styles when necessary in the each scoped templates.

 ##### Javascript Page Scope
 Page scoped Javascript is included in its own closure separate from the closure for the each scoped Javascript.
 This allows you to define Javascript functions once for all instances of the stack on the page which will speed up the page and reduce the memory footprint.

 ##### PHP Page Scope
 Page scoped PHP will be included in the linked php.
-It will preceed the each scoped PHP.
+It will precede the each scoped PHP.

 ___
 ### File templates